-For generalization of the analysis, we assume that the attacker can utilize a prediction model that can estimate the a posteriori distribution of the eQTL genotypes given the eQTL expression levels, i.e., p(Vk|Ek).
-This allows us to quantify the individual identifying information and also analyze the fraction of individuals that are vulnerable to linking attack in different settings, without making any assumptions on the prediction model that is utilized by the attacker.
+For generalization of our analysis, we assume that the attacker utilizes a prediction model that can estimate the a posteriori distribution of the eQTL genotypes given the eQTL expression levels, i.e., p(Vk|Ek).
+This enables us to perform the analysis independent of the prediction methodology that the attacker utilizes without making any assumptions on the prediction model that is utilized by the attacker.

 Quantification of Tradeoff between Predictability of the SNP Genotypes and Leakage of Individual Characterizing Information

+We assume that the attacker will behave in a way that maximizes his chances of characterizing the most number of individuals.
+Thus, he will try and predict the genotypes for the largest set of variants that he believes are he can predict correctly.
+The most obvious way that the attacker does this is by first sorting the genotype-to-phenotype correlations with respect to decreasing strength of correlation.
+He will then predict the genotypes starting from the top genotype-phenotype pair.
+As he predicts more genotypes, he increases his chances of characterizing more individuals.
+As the attacker goes down the list, though, the correct predictability of the genotypes diminish, i.e., the strength of genotype-phenotype correlation decreases.
+Thus, each time the attacker predicts a new genotype, he will encounter a tradeoff between the number of genotypes that the attacker can predict correctly versus the cumulative correctness of the all the predicted genotypes.
+This tradeoff can also be viewed as the tradeoff between sensitivity (what fraction of the individuals can be characterized by correctly predicted genotypes) and positive predictive value (correct predictability of the genotypes) of the characterization.
+In this section we will propose two measures to quantify this tradeoff.

 In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly characterize ne individuals in the expression dataset among nv individuals in the genotype dataset whose disease states are known.
 In order to correctly characterize an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
 Next, given the individual’s expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes can be matched to the correct individual.
 In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most 1nv.
-We can rephrase this condition as following in information theoretic terms: If the attacker can reliably predict log2(nv) bits of information using the genotypes predicted from expression data for an individual, the individual is vulnerable to characterization of their disease state.
+We can rephrase this condition as following in information theoretic terms: Given the genotypes of an individual, if the attacker can correctly predict a subset of genotypes that contain log2(nv) bits of information, the individual is vulnerable to characterization of their disease state.
 It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the quantity of individual characterizing information that is leaked for a set of n correctly predicted eQTL genotypes:

 ICI{V1=g1,V2=g2,…,Vn=gn}=k=1n-logpVk=gkConvert the genotype frequency to number of bitsthat can be used to characterizeindividualSum individual characterizing information for all variants